 All courses include hands-on laboratory components so faculty and students can move seamlessly from lecture to simulations, practice and group activities.
 All courses are located in our state-of-the-art athletic training clinical classroom.
 Students get practice on all equipment you would find in athletic training facilities and hospitals/clinics.
 This ensures our students are up to date and have access to the equipment and supplies they will encounter in their clinical rotations.

-All students will participate in six clinical rotations.
+All students will participate in five clinical rotations.
 These clinical rotations will expose you to a variety of settings that employ athletic trainers (high schools, universities, medical facilities) and patient populations (male/female, young/college-age/adults/geriatrics), being supervised by certified athletic trainers or physicians.

 Tricia H. Turner, PhD, ATC, LAT